 2. EPAuto 1/2-inch Drive Click Torque Wrench

-The EPAuto 1/2-inch Drive Click Torque Wrench is similar to many other click torque wrenches, but this one is extremely inexpensive.
+The EPAuto 1/2-inch Drive Click Torque Wrench is similar to many other click torque wrenches, but this one is extremely affordable.

 If you don’t want to spend a lot on a torque wrench, this is a solid choice.
 The user twists the handle to set the desired torque value and will hear a click once the value has been reached.
-It features a strong steel construction and is accurate to within 4%.
-It’s rated from 0-150 lbs and features both clockwise and counter clockwise operation.
+It features a strong steel construction and is accurate to within 4 percent.
+It’s rated from 25 to 250 ft-lbs and features both clockwise and counter clockwise operation.

 At 18-1/4 inches in length, this torque wrench is large but not as significant as some other wrenches on this list.